 Have you ever wondered what goes into the price per gallon when you purchase gas or diesel fuel?
 At least 20% of the price is due to taxes.
 While federal excise taxes are just above $0.18 and $0.24 per gallon for gas and diesel, respectively, state taxes for gasoline and diesel vary.
 The collection of these taxes is intended for the repair and maintenance of our roads and highways which is critical for commercial trucking fleets.
-But what about fleets and businesses that include off road equipment?
+But what about fleets and businesses that have off road equipment?
 How do those companies resolve “on road” fuel taxes when equipment is operating off road?

 Exemptions at the Time of Purchase

 There are a couple of different ways companies that operate equipment off road can avoid excise taxes intended for road use.
-The easiest way is to purchase off road diesel, also known as dyed diesel or red dyed diesel.
+The easiest way is to purchase off-road diesel, also known as dyed diesel or red dyed diesel.
 This fuel product is exempt of federal and state excise taxes which offers significant savings to companies.

 Filing for Fuel Tax Refunds

 Given the risk of inadvertently putting dyed diesel into a road vehicle’s tank, you might decide to file for refunds instead.
 Or in cases where a shared fuel tank powers both vehicle and power take-off unit (PTO), submitting refunds is really the only option.
-To obtain refunds, you will need to report the fuel used off road to the appropriate government agency at the federal and state level.
+To obtain refunds, you will need to report the fuel used off road to the appropriate government agency at both the federal and state level.